INTERVIEW-Egypt billionaire Sawiris family to invest "like never before"

 "If Egypt falls, or goes into turmoil, the whole Middle East goes down the drain.
 So they are defending also their countries also by helping Egypt," he said.

-Sawiris, who helped set up and finance the liberal Free Egyptians party that is part of a coalition that opposed Mursi, said Mursi's government had offered him the post of Cairo governor early in the president's term, but he turned the offer down, seeing it as a bid "to buy me out".
+Sawiris, who helped found and finance the liberal Free Egyptians party that is part of a coalition that opposed Mursi, said Mursi's government had offered him the post of Cairo governor early in the president's term, but turned it down, seeing it as a bid "to buy me out".

-Unlike his brothers, who have steered clear of public politics, Sawiris has been a vocal critic personally and through the media he owns.
+Unlike his brothers, who have steered clear of public politics, Sawiris was a vocal critic and has stakes in a television channel and a prominent independent newspaper that have broadcast or published broadsides against Mursi's rule.

 "My family actually paid the price of my challenge," he said, citing what he called an "unlawful" tax imposed on OCI as it was moving its listing from Egypt to the Netherlands.